hollance/TheKissOfShame/README.md

 Bugs I found (or introduced hehe):

 - Sometimes there is an extremely loud glitch.
-Not sure yet what causes this, most likely some uninitialized memory.
+Not sure yet what causes this, maybe some uninitialized memory.Hard to reproduce.
-- When the Hurricane Sandy environment is active, moving the Age knob to the minimum position can cause the low-pass filter to give a massive gain boost.
 - The hacky way I've implemented the Link Input/Output mode may be problematic.
 Sometimes this gives an assertion on `beginGesture` being called twice.
 Not a massive problem but not great either.
+- [FIXED] ~~When the Hurricane Sandy environment is active, moving the Age knob to the minimum position can cause the low-pass filter to give a massive gain boost.~~

 Other things that can / should be improved in the code (volunteers welcome!):